lhk/convolution/README.md

 ### Checking

-Calculating a numerical derivative and comparing it to the grads array
+Calculating a numerical derivative and comparing it to the grads array.
+It works :)

 ```python